kajalc7/Netflix_Gpt/README.md

-    -added chatgpt code to fetch movies on based on prompt passed -make the result given bt openai in form of array and for each moview will make Tmdb api call to get the movie -get movielist from tmdb based on usersearch
+    -added chatgpt code to fetch movies on based on prompt passed -make the result given bt openai in form of array and for each moview will make Tmdb api call to get the movie -get movielist from tmdb based on usersearch -pushed all the movienames and movie result in redux store

 # Features